Other links or resources

 The Gregory P. Shadek Behavioral Care Center — with the primary location at 25 Rockwood Place in Englewood — features a dedicated care team of psychiatrists, licensed clinical social workers, an addiction specialist, and other healthcare professionals.
-Collaborating with existing nonprofit and governmental agencies, the team will develop an education/prevention program rooted in promoting healthy lifestyles for children and adults living in the community.
+Collaborating with existing nonprofit and governmental agencies, the team has developed an education/prevention program rooted in promoting healthy lifestyles for children and adults living in the community.
 Such programs will help to address the opioid epidemic, with community training in the use of Narcan, stigma free initiatives, and mental health first aid training programs.

 “There is great need for access to behavioral health services in our communities, and Englewood Health is ready to answer the call,” says Warren Geller, president and CEO of Englewood Health.
 “Through this new outpatient program and thanks to the generosity of the Shadeks, our patients and community will benefit from a stronger clinical team and improved access to services and resources for those struggling with mental health issues.”

 According to the National Institute of Mental Health, nearly one in five U.S. adults lives with a mental illness.
 As such, and to no surprise, a recent community health needs assessment of Bergen County, completed by a consortium of the local hospitals, revealed mental health as one of the top significant health needs with the community.